Thanksgiving Salad with Cinnamon Cider Vinaigrette

 Maple Spiced Roasted Sweet Potatoes

-Maple Spiced Roasted Sweet Potatoes. ⇢ Dice 1 large sweet potato, then toss the cubes on a sheet pan with a little pure maple syrup & a warm spice blend of chili powder, ground cumin, ground cinnamon, & cayenne pepper.
-They roast up in about 25-30 minutes, & come out of the oven perfectly tender & sweet with a spicy, earthy kick.
+Dice 1 large sweet potato, then toss the cubes on a sheet pan with a little pure maple syrup and a warm spice blend of chili powder, ground cumin, ground cinnamon, and cayenne pepper.
+They roast up in about 25-30 minutes and come out of the oven perfectly tender and sweet with a spicy, earthy kick.

 Maple Candied Nuts

-Maple Spiced Candied Nuts. ⇢ Toss ½ cup chopped walnuts &/or pecans on a parchment-lined baking sheet & pop them in the oven for about 4 minutes, until they’re toasty & fragrant.
-Carefully coat them in a little pure maple syrup & a warm spice blend of chili powder, ground cinnamon, & cayenne pepper, then pop them back into the oven for just a couple minutes, just until the natural sugars in the maple syrup begin to caramelize.
+Toss chopped walnuts and/or pecans on a parchment-lined baking sheet and pop them in the oven for about 4 minutes, until they’re toasty and fragrant.
+Carefully coat them in a little pure maple syrup and a warm spice blend of chili powder, ground cinnamon, and cayenne pepper.
+Pop them back into the oven for just a couple minutes, until the natural sugars in the maple syrup begin to caramelize – easy!

 Meal Prep Tip!

-These roasted sweet potatoes & candied nuts are both incredibly make ahead-friendly.
-Store the roasted sweet potatoes in an airtight container in the refrigerator for up to 5 days & store the candied nuts in an airtight container at room temperature for up to 1 week.
+These roasted sweet potatoes and candied nuts are both incredibly make ahead-friendly.
+When stored properly, the roasted sweet potatoes will keep well in the fridge for up to 5 days and the candied nuts can be stored at room temperature for up to 1 week.
+Check the Recipe Notes, below, for more guidance!

 Cider Cinnamon Vinaigrette

-Cider Cinnamon Vinaigrette. ⇢ Simply whisk together some olive oil, apple cider vinegar, pure maple syrup, water, cinnamon, garlic, & fresh herbs like thyme or rosemary.
-I like to measure all the ingredients in a mason jar then seal it up & shake it well to emulsify into a smooth & creamy dressing.
+Simply whisk together some olive oil, apple cider vinegar, pure maple syrup, water, cinnamon, garlic, and fresh herbs like thyme or rosemary.
+Tip! ⇢I like to measure all the ingredients in a mason jar then seal it up and shake it well to emulsify into a smooth and creamy dressing.

-• Use whole kale.
+Use whole kale.
 I always recommend buying kale whole rather than in the pre-shredded bags.
-Shredding kale on your own is quite simple, & it has such better texture than the bagged stuff!
+Shredding kale on your own is quite simple, and it has such better texture than the bagged stuff!

-• Destem & finely chop or shred.
-Kale stems are super tough & a bit more bitter than the leaves – not especially pleasant in a raw salad!
+Destem and finely chop or shred.
+Kale stems are super tough and a bit more bitter than the leaves – not especially pleasant in a raw salad!
 Destem the kale by grabbing hold of the leaf at the base of the stem, then slide your hand along the stem to easily separate the leaf (you can also do this with a knife, if you prefer!).
-From there, tightly roll the leaves into a bundle & chop into finely shredded pieces – the finer the better!
+From there, tightly roll the leaves into a bundle and chop into finely shredded pieces – the finer the better!

 Meal Prep Tip!

 I can’t wait for you to try this Thanksgiving Salad!
-Your guests will love how it balances out the meal & it will look so beautiful on your Thanksgiving table.
+Your guests will love how it balances out the meal and it will look so beautiful on your Thanksgiving table.

 Print